riyapatel-webdeveloper/My-Best-Work-Gallery/README.md

 # My-Best-Work-Gallery
-High-end WordPress development for a global jewelry brand, focusing on luxury UI, performance, and catalog management.
+A curated showcase of high-end WordPress e-commerce projects for the luxury jewelry and diamond industry.
+Focused on UI/UX, mobile performance, and conversion.

 **Role**: Frontend Specialist | Tech Stack: WordPress, WooCommerce, Elementor